OS: Android 11

 Google Pixel 5a review: Battery life and charging

-The Pixel 5a sports the biggest battery we've ever seen in a Google Pixel.
-And that 4,680 mAh power pack helps the Pixel 5a turn in one of the better times we've seen from a Pixel phone on our battery test.
+The Pixel 5a sports the biggest battery we head seen in a Google Pixel, though the Pixel 6 Pro now tops that.
+Nevertheless, the Pixel 5a's 4,680 mAh power pack helps it turn in one of the better times we've seen from a Pixel phone on our battery test.
 That's not a high bar to clear, though, as Pixels tend to falter on our test involving web surfing over a cellular connection.

 To that end, the Pixel 5a was able to remain powered up for 9 hours and 45 minutes, which is around the average for smartphones.
 That beats the Pixel 4a's time by nearly an hour, and it's roughly 30 minutes longer than the iPhone SE's result.